aguszorza/dataProtectionProject/README.md

 * **-ks**: It allows you to set the key that will be used to generate r2.
 It must be a positive number

+* **-process**: It allows you to specify the type of process you want to execute (encoding, decoding or both).
+The value should be "e", "d" or "ed".

 * **-file**: It allows you to use a matrix that is saved in a csv file.
-The file must be separated by ","
+The file must be separated by ",".
+If you are executing a decoding process, this parameter is mandatory.
+If you are decoding and you are using the file generated with the encoding process, then you have to use "encoded_with_tattoo.csv".

+* **-EP**: It allows you to indicate the EP value.
+It will be used only if it is a decoding process.
+It is mandatory if you are decoding.

+* **-p**: It allows you to indicate the p value.
+If you are decoding it is mandatory.

+* **-q**: It allows you to indicate the q value.
+If you are decoding it is mandatory.

 ## Example